-The Canadian Net-Zero Emissions Accountability Act (the "CNEAA") received royal assent on June 29, 2021 and came into force on the same day.
+The Canadian Net-Zero Emissions Accountability Act (the "CNEAA") came into force in June 2021.
 The CNEAA binds the Government of Canada to a process intended to help Canada achieve net-zero emissions by 2050.
 It establishes rolling five-year emissions reduction targets and requires the government to develop plans to reach each target and support these efforts by creating a Net-Zero Advisory Body.
-The CNEAA also requires the federal government to publish annual reports that describe how departments and Crown corporations are considering the financial risks and opportunities of climate change in their decision-making.
+The CNEAA also requires the federal government to publish annual reports that describe how departments and

+Crown corporations are considering the financial risks and opportunities of climate change in their decision-making.
 A comprehensive review of the CNEAA is required every five years from the date the CNEAA came into force.

-The Government of Canada introduced its 2030 Emissions Reduction Plan (the "2030 ERP") on March 29, 2022.
+The Government of Canada introduced its 2030 Emissions Reduction Plan (the "2030 ERP") in March 2022.
 In the 2030 ERP, the Government of Canada proposes a roadmap to reduce its GHG emissions by 40 to 45% below 2005 levels by 2030.
 As the first emissions reduction plan issued under the CNEAA, the 2030 ERP aims to reduce emissions by incentivizing electric vehicles and renewable electricity, and capping emissions from the oil and gas sector, among other measures.

-On June 8, 2022, the Canadian Greenhouse Gas Offset Credit System Regulations were published in the Canada Gazette.
+In June 2022, the Canadian Greenhouse Gas Offset Credit System Regulations were published.
 The regulations establish a regulatory framework to allow certain kinds of projects to generate and sell offset credits for use in the federal OBPS through Canada's Greenhouse Gas Offset Credit System.
 The system enables project proponents to generate federal offset credits through projects that reduce GHG emissions under a published federal GHG offset protocol.
 Offset credits can then be sold to those seeking to meet limits imposed under the OBPS or those seeking to meet voluntary targets.
 Currently, there are no approved federal offset protocols applicable to the oil and gas sector.

-On June 20, 2022, the federal Clean Fuel Regulations came into force, taking effect in July 2023.
+In July 2023, the federal Clean Fuel Regulations took effect.
 The Clean Fuel Regulations aim to discourage the use of fossil fuels by increasing the price of those fuels when compared to lower-carbon alternatives, imposing obligations on primary suppliers of transportation fuels in Canada, and requiring fuels to contain a minimum percentage of renewable fuel content and meet emissions caps calculated over the life cycle of the fuel.
 The Clean Fuel Regulations also establish a market for compliance credits.
-Compliance credits can be generated by primary suppliers, among others, through carbon capture and storage, producing or importing low-emission fuel, or through end-use fuel switching (for example, operating an electric vehicle charging network).
+Compliance credits can be generated by primary suppliers, among others, through carbon capture and storage, producing or importing lowemission fuel, or through end-use fuel switching (for example, operating an electric vehicle charging network).